Deadly Prions Unstoppable

 Many factors, including genetics, can contribute to the onset of Alzheimer’s disease.
 However, a deadly protein called a prion (PREE-on) also is contributing to the rapid spread of the disease.
 People and animals with prion disease are contagious and caregivers and family members are vulnerable to transmission.
 People with prion disease spread deadly and unstoppable prions through bodily fluids and cell tissue.
 Blood, skin, saliva, mucus, urine, feces, milk and meat tissue from mammals with prion disease can spread the pathogen.

-An infectious, self-replicating protein might be causing Alzheimer’s disease, a growing number of studies suggest.
+An infectious, self-replicating protein is one of the driving forces causing Alzheimer’s disease, a growing number of studies suggest.
 If correct, this idea could change how scientists view the condition, which affects 5.4 million Americans.
 A tiny seed of a dangerous protein could corrupt other harmless proteins, the theory goes, creating and unleashing a destructive army in the brain.
 And this process might not be restricted to Alzheimer’s disease.

 Some researchers believe the spread of such proteins in the brain could explain other devastating disorders such as Parkinson’s, Huntington’s disease and amyotrophic lateral sclerosis.
 In Alzheimer’s, the possible infectious agent under scrutiny is a protein called amyloid-beta, best known as the main ingredient in the hulking, sticky gobs of plaque found in the brains of people with the disease.
 It turns out that A-beta probably causes damage long before it accumulates into these plaques.
 Smaller arrangements of A-beta, called oligomers, scramble brain messages and eventually kill nerve cells.

 These oligomers, some scientists now believe, are infectious agents known as prions.
 Such self-replicating proteins, discovered 30 years ago by Stanley Prusiner of the University of California, San Francisco, are responsible for the brain-wasting Creutzfeldt-Jakob disease in people, scrapie in sheep and bovine spongiform encephalopathy in cattle.
 Over 20 years ago, Prusiner argued that something similar could be happening in Alzheimer’s disease and other brain diseases.
 In the last few years, he and others have turned up some evidence that his hunch could be right, and now more people are paying attention.